Paul Humphreys: Instruments

 Humphreys' main instruments are electronic keyboards.
 With OMD, he made use of a wide range of these including the Korg M-500 Micro Preset monophonic analog synthesizer, polyphonic analogue synthesizers such as the Sequential Circuits Prophet-5 and the Korg Trident, the electromechanical tape-sampling instrument known as the Mellotron, electronic organs such as the Vox Jaguar, and digital sampling keyboards such as the E-mu Emulator and Fairlight CMI.
 Due to the restrictive nature of the equipment available to Humphreys and McCluskey they resorted to invention and innovation, which often defined their early sound.
 On the track "Souvenir" (1981) Humphreys used recordings of a choir tuning up to create the ethereal and fluttery choral effects which gave the song its original sound.

 More recently he predominantly uses Pro Tools software and a series of soft synths for recording and writing, and a Roland Fantom keyboard for live work, largely using it as a sampling keyboard to faithfully reproduce the original sounds.
 When recreating the original OMD sounds of the 1980s he had to resort to buying synthesisers off eBay.

 Humphreys is a self-taught musician and in the first years of OMD he built his own electronic sound making equipment.
 The group's first synthesiser, the Korg M-500 Micro Preset was purchased through a catalogue belonging to Andy McCluskey's mother.

 Personal life

 Humphreys was married to Maureen Udin.
 He later had a relationship with Claudia Brücken, with whom he performed in Onetwo; the pair lived together in London.

 In 2018, Humphreys married Lithuanian marketer Rūta Degutytė.
+The couple have two children together, Lily (b.2021) and Lucas (b.2025).